 While new funding from the state and partnerships with private businesses are still needed to realize the full potential impact of the network, there are many research and Extension projects already underway that can pave the way for further growth.

-Song Li, a crop and soil environmental scientist who specializes in bioinformatics, is developing an autonomous robot that moves through crops and takes growth measurements using Lidar technology.
+Song Li, who specializes in bioinformatics in the School of Plant and Environmental Sciences, is developing an autonomous robot that moves through crops and takes growth measurements using Lidar technology.
 These data are then transmitted to drones flying overhead that relay information to producers who can make informed decisions about crop inputs based on the data.

 At the Alson H. Smith Jr. Agricultural Research and Extension Center, in Winchester, Virginia, Professor Tony Wolf has worked with personnel at Virginia Tech’s Center for Geospatial Information Technology to build and refine a series of vineyard site evaluation Geographical Information System tools, the current iteration of which is called GeoVine.
 The web-based GIS tool allows prospective grape producers to assess the climatological and physical features of a parcel of land as part of the site evaluation process.

 Plant geneticist Bo Zhang is collaborating with an interdisciplinary team of geneticists, food scientists, bioinformatic scientists, horticulturalists, entomologists, plant pathologists, and agricultural economists to breed soybean varieties used for edamame that can grow in Virginia.
 The project will open a new market for farmers and meet the increasing U.S and export demands for edible soybeans.